Tanvir-Taushif/free-datasets-for-learning/Dream Supershop Dataset/README.md

 ## Dataset Overview

-The **Dream Supershop Dataset** consists of five Excel files that contain information on customers, products, categories, subcategories, and sales.
+The **Dream Supershop Dataset** consists of six Excel files that contain information on customers, products, categories, subcategories, and sales.
 The dataset simulates a real-world retail environment and can be used to practice skills like data cleaning, exploratory data analysis (EDA), feature engineering, and predictive modeling.

 ### **Dataset Files:**
 1. **Dream_Super_Shop_Customer_Data.xlsx**